Salt Lake Tabernacle: Art and statuary

 For several years the Tabernacle had various pieces of art on its walls.
 There was a mural depicting Joseph Smith receiving the Gold plates from an angel.
-There was also a portrait of Joseph Smith that hung between the organs largest pipes.
+There was also a portrait of Joseph Smith that hung between the organ's largest pipes.
 In 1875 there was a fountain placed in the middle of the building, "it represented the 'living water' offered by Christ and His gospel."
 In the same year, a statue of an angel sounding a trumpet was placed between the Organ's two largest pipes.
 The highest pulpit was lined with Lion statues to represent Brigham Young as the "Lion of the Lord."

 Decorations

 After its initial construction the structure had little paint so decorations were often used.
-Some examples include a blue banner with a gold beehive on the rear wall (1875), a star with the word Utah, a banner that read "Under the everlasting covenant God must and shall be glorified," American flags (one of the largest measured 75ft by 160 ft), bunting, garland, festoons, and flowers.
+Some examples include a blue banner with a gold beehive on the rear wall (1875), a star with the word Utah, a banner that read "Under the everlasting covenant God must and shall be glorified," American flags (one of the largest measured 75 ft by 160 ft), bunting, garland, festoons, and flowers.
 Some people complained because the decorations were left up for extended periods of time.